Xá Lợi Pagoda raids: Xá Lợi

-In the meantime, Nhu prepared the Army of the Republic of Vietnam Special Forces commanded by Colonel Lê Quang Tung — who took his orders directly from Nhu and not the senior generals — for the raids.
-An American-trained outfit created to fight the Việt Cộng, the Special Forces were better-equipped, better-trained and better-paid than the regular army, but were used by the Ngô family as a private army for repressing dissidents and protecting their rule, rather than fighting for the national interest.
+Nhu prepared the Army of the Republic of Vietnam Special Forces commanded by Colonel Lê Quang Tung—who took his orders directly from Nhu and not the senior generals—for the raids.
+An American-trained outfit created to fight the Việt Cộng, the Special Forces were better-equipped, better-trained and better-paid than the regular army.
+They were used by the Ngô family as a private army for repressing dissidents and protecting their rule, rather than fighting for the national interest.
 As such, they spent the majority of their time in Saigon warding off coup attempts.
 Tung brought more Special Forces into Saigon, bringing the total from two to four battalions in the capital.

-On Sunday, 18 August, the Buddhists staged a mass protest at Xá Lợi, attracting around 15,000 people, undeterred by rain.
-The attendance was approximately three times higher than that at the previous Sunday's rally.
-The event lasted for several hours, as speeches by the monks interspersed religious ceremonies.
-A Vietnamese journalist said that it was the only emotional public gathering in South Vietnam since Diệm's rise to power almost a decade earlier.
-David Halberstam of The New York Times speculated that by not exploiting the large crowd by staging a protest march towards Gia Long Palace or other government buildings, the Buddhists were saving their biggest demonstration for the scheduled arrival of new U.S. ambassador Henry Cabot Lodge, Jr. the following week.
-As a government attack on Xá Lợi was anticipated, Halberstam concluded that the Buddhists were playing "a fast and dangerous game".
-He wrote that "the Buddhists themselves appeared to be at least as much aware of all the developments, and their protest seemed to have a mounting intensity".
+On Sunday, 18 August, the Buddhists staged a mass protest at Xá Lợi, attracting around 15,000 people.
+The attendance was approximately three times higher than the previous Sunday's rally.
+The event lasted for several hours as speeches by the monks interspersed religious ceremonies.
+A Vietnamese journalist said it was the only emotional public gathering in South Vietnam since Diệm's rise to power almost a decade earlier.
+David Halberstam of The New York Times speculated the Buddhists were saving their biggest demonstration for the scheduled arrival of the new U.S. ambassador Henry Cabot Lodge Jr. the following week and not exploiting the large crowd by staging a protest march towards the Gia Long Palace or other government buildings.